7 Costly Mistakes to Avoid When You’re Paying Off Credit Card Debt

 7 Credit Card Debt Mistakes to Avoid

 You’re ready to pay off that credit card.
 That’s great!
 But just randomly paying back money without a strategy could end up costing you more money.
-Here are the seven credit card debt mistakes you should avoid.

 1. Forgoing a Budget